 Summer Bucket List

 Have you just been out crushing your summer bucket list?
-Drive in movies, hiking, swimming, tubing, eating at yummy new restaurants, getting a tan, etc.?
+Drive in movies, hiking, swimming, tubing, eating at yummy new restaurants, getting a tan, trying to avoid bee stings, etc.?
 Well if you haven’t, you still have some time!
 July is now your month to begin crossing off your items!
 You need to start packing your schedule full of things to do on your days off.
 Here is my summer bucket list idea: go rent a truck, fill the bed full of blankets and pillows, and head to a drive-in movie!
 If you do this, please leave pictures in the comments because I will be needing inspiration of how to perfect the ideal truck bed for an outside movie.

 Marking things off your list is hard when one person has a to bring medications with them.
 We have talked about medication management and organizational tools before, so I won’t ramble on about the benefits because you already know that having a routine increases likelihood of successfully taking your pills.
 Likewise, I won’t tell you tips or tricks for how to pack with medications because I already have a blog on that topic.

 You’re probably thinking….
 Okay, so is this girl ever going to tell me anything new?!
 Here it is: 6 in 10 people in America have chronic illnesses and 4 in 10 Americans have more than one.

 Some chronic illnesses include heart disease, cancer, chronic lung disease, stroke, Alzheimer’s disease, diabetes, and chronic kidney disease.
 A chronic illness is an illness that lasts for longer than one year and needs ongoing medical attention.